Our Review Process

 Table of Contents

 Reactive hypoglycemia, also known as postprandial hypoglycemia or sugar crash, is a phrase used to describe recurring episodes of symptomatic hypoglycemia that occur within four hours following a high-carbohydrate meal in both persons with and without diabetes, as well as in healthy individuals.
 Because it is necessary to evaluate the patient in order to ascertain the source of the reactive hypoglycemia, the phrase is not always considered a diagnosis.
+Know about medications for diabetes.

 Individuals' hydration status, as well as their sensitivity to the pace and/or degree of drop in their blood glucose concentration, influence the severity of their symptoms.
 A crash is often noticed within four hours after consuming a large amount of carbohydrates.
 Symptoms of reactive hypoglycemia are similar to those of hypoglycemia and include the following.